Before jumping to the recipe, don't miss the HELPFUL RECIPE TIPS in the post! I hope you'll find them useful and will love this fantastic recipe.

 Minty Ice Cream ( No Churn)

-- Place the peeled avocado, vodka and 2 tbsp sweetener in a blender and blitz until very smooth.
+- Place the peeled avocado, vodka and 2 tablespoon sweetener in a blender and blitz until very smooth.

 - Remove the hardened chocolate from the freezer and quickly slice into thin strips with a sharp pizza wheel.
 Then cut cross-ways to make small rectangles.
 Pop them back in the freezer immediately until you are in the final steps.